 • You leave their company feeling uneasy, unsettled, flat, confused, or angry

-How do you handle PA personality types?
-(Mental script notes can be found below.)
+How do you handle passive-aggressive personality types?

 1) Resist reacting - Non-engagement